keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 > <ins>:warning: Do This</ins>

-> :paperclip: The contents of a **partially** implemented Controller Test file, where only the test stubs are implemented, can be found here:  https://bit.ly/2YwXFBI.
-You can leverage the contents of this file if you wish to flesh out the test stubs yourself.
-Otherwise, there's a full implementation you can leverage too.

 > :paperclip: For reference, the **fully** implemented Controller Test file can be found here:  https://bit.ly/2YxaAnb.

 Create the following file: `controllers/opsovereasy_controller_test.go`